-Building Al - Facebook Founders Fund Al Start-Up
+Building AI - Facebook Founders Fund AI Start-Up

 The idea of robots and artificial intelligence is something that has captured people's attention for years.
-From the robots in Star Wars to the surreal computer world in the Matrix, everyone seems to be fascinated with the idea of robots http://www.inc.com/john-mcdermott/facebook-founders-fund-artificial-intelligence-start-up.html and enable decision support capabilities for its owner.
-Have the students draw a prototype of their robot and present their robot to the class.
-Have your entire class vote on which robot they would invest in if they were a venture capital firm.
+From the robots in Star Wars to the surreal computer world in the Matrix, everyone seems to be fascinated with the idea of robots.